syntasso/kratix/demo/app-as-a-service/README.md

 This resource request deploys the Kratix [sample Golang app](https://github.com/syntasso/sample-golang-app).

-To test the sample app once it is successfully deployed, port forward with command below and access at `http://todo.default.local.gd:8081`:
+To test the sample app once it is successfully deployed, port forward with command below and access at `http://localhost:8080`, ensure you have the `Host: todo.example.com` set in your browser:
 ```
-kubectl --context kind-worker --namespace knative-serving port-forward svc/kourier 8081:80
+kubectl --context kind-worker port-forward svc/nginx-nginx-ingress 8080:80
 ```

 ## Development